rick-heig/nvme_csd/platforms/rockpro64/README.md

 # Known issues

 Rebooting the host computer without rebooting the CSD causes a kernel panic in the CSD when it tries to access PCIe space.
 For the moment the solution is to reboot the CSD when the host is rebooted.
 This is an issue with the RK3399 PCIe controller and should be possible to fix with a patch to the driver.
-This problem does not appear non RK3399 platforms (e.g., the ZCU106 platform).
+This problem does not appear non RK3399 platforms (e.g., the ZCU106 platform or RK3588 based platforms).